complexorganizations/content-blocker/.github/readme.md

 How can I get credit if I own one of the lists you're using?
 - Please make a pull request.

+Is it possible for you to remove my domain off the blacklist if I pay you?
+- No

 ### Credits
 Open Source Community